aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 ### 🚧 Don't fix everything on your way {#dont-fix-everything}

+For various reasons, we developers, find ourselves doing things that are unrelated to what we were doing or what we should be doing.
+One is we simply get distracted easily by code.
+And the other reason is this motto: "Leave the codebase better than you found it", which sounds good, but we'll see in a moment....

+While developing, sometimes, on your way, you see a badly named variable, a poorly designed function, a file with corrupted spacing and indentations, or a bug in the software, and you want to just fix it on your way as it is a small tweak.
+Although that sounds good, it adds unnecessary complications for the reviewer and is probably unrelated to what your branch or assigned task is about.
+If something needs to be fixed, the best you can do is create a ticket in your issue-tracking system.
+Either a "technical ticket" or a "user story".
+This way you'll forget about it and can focus back on what you were doing.
+But if you need the refactor or bug fix for your current task and are blocked by it, then you can create a separate merge request for it.

 For every change you are about to do in your branch, ask yourself:

 1. Can my task be considered done without what I'm currently doing?